Jinyi6/Jinyi6.github.io/content/authors/admin/_index.md

   - title: Distinguished PC Members in AAMAS 2025
     date: '2025-01-01'
     awarder: AAMAS 2025
-    # icon: coursera
-    # summary: |
-    #   I studied the foundational concept of neural networks and deep learning.
-By the end, I was familiar with the significant technological trends driving the rise of deep learning; build, train, and apply fully connected deep neural networks; implement efficient (vectorized) neural networks; identify key parameters in a neural network’s architecture; and apply deep learning to your own applications.
   - title: Academic First-class Scholarship (Top 10%)
     date: '2025-01-01'
     awarder: Tianjin University